The Seton's of Parbroath Descent

 m.
 David Skene of Potterton.

-((I)) Elizabeth Seton, she had a Charter from her father which provided for her support, and may not have married.
+((I)) Elizabeth Seton, Lady Abergeldie, she had a Charter from her father which provided for her support, and is noted in Aberdeenshire Judicial Court records c1630-1632.

 ((2)) Marion Seton